Marjie Millar

+Marjie Millar (born Marjie Joy Miller; August 10, 1930 – April 16, 1966) was an American television and film actress.

-Early career and education
+Early years and education

+Millar was born to George W. and Eunice Miller in Tacoma, Washington.
+Millar's father had changed his surname to "Miller", but she later returned to the original spelling.
+When she was 4 years old she won "a Shirley Temple look-alike contest".
+She attended Annie Wright Seminary, Washington Grammar School, and Mason Junior High School, and graduated in 1950 from Stadium High School in Tacoma.
+In 1949, she enrolled at Stephens College, an all-women's school in Columbia, Missouri, where she was a double major in radio/drama and psychology, graduating in 1951.
+(Another source says "a 1950 graduate of Stephens College".)
+As a student at Stephens, Millar was a member of the staff of the college's radio station, and she participated in theatrical productions.
+After she graduated from Stephens, she moved to Santa Monica.
+While she lived at home, she was active in productions of the Tacoma Little Theater.

+Early career

 During World War II, she was named "Sweetheart of the 41st Division", having performed more than 7,000 hours singing for soldiers at nearby Ft.
 Lewis.

 In 1946, she hosted a variety show for patients at Madigan Army Hospital at Ft.
 Lewis on the unique radio station for the hospital known as "Voice of Madigan".

-She attended Annie Wright Seminary, Washington Grammar School, and Mason Junior High School, and graduated in 1950 from Stadium High School in Tacoma.
-In 1949, she enrolled at Stephens College, an all-women's school in Columbia, Missouri, where she was a double major in radio/drama and psychology, graduating in 1951.
+Millar became a top model in Southern California by 1954, overcoming the doubts of the agency's head.
+After being signed by the Rita La Roy agency her pictures were seen in national advertisements in publications that included Life and Vogue magazines.

 Marriages

-Millar was married four times: to University of Missouri college student James Sidney Rollins Jr. (1950–195?); to photographer and television director John Florea (1954–1957); to author and sportswriter John McCallum (1961–64), whom she met when he was writing her biography, and to Lt.
+Millar was married four times: to University of Missouri college student James Sidney Rollins Jr. (1950–195?); to photographer and television director John Florea (1955–1958); to author and sportswriter John McCallum (1961–1963), whom she met when he was writing her biography, and to Lt.
 Commander Charles Candoo (USN).

 Career

-She appeared in the television series Dragnet (in 1956) and The Millionaire.
+She appeared in the television series Fireside Theatre, Dragnet (in 1956) and The Millionaire.

 While working in Los Angeles, she reunited and lived with her roommate from Stephens College, Boni Ann Buehler.
 Millar later assisted Buehler during her recovery after two limbs were amputated by a boat propeller (Beuhler was represented by Melvin Belli in the famous civil suit against Conrad Hilton).

-Millar's biggest film role was playing Dean Martin's love interest in the 1953 Martin and Lewis film Money from Home.
+Millar was the female lead playing Dean Martin's love interest in the 1953 Martin and Lewis film Money from Home.
 She also had a major role in About Mrs. Leslie, a drama starring Shirley Booth and Robert Ryan as the romantic leads.
 It was not a success at the box office despite its prominent cast.

 In the early 1960s, for a short time she was choreographer for the Tacoma instrumental rock group The Ventures.